 Wilmcote village is "washed over" by the Green Belt.
-Strategic planning policy, in line with national planning policy contained in the NPPF, allows limited infilling in such settlements.
+Existing and emerging strategic planning policy, in line with national planning policy contained in the NPPF, allows limited infilling in such settlements.
 85% of respondents to the neighbourhood plan survey agreed that limited infilling was the preferred form of future housing development.

-Policy WP9 will be used to manage future infill housing development in the village.
+Policy WP7 will be used to manage future infilling in the village.
 The policy will seek to ensure that such development does not encroach on the open countryside and lead to development that will undermine the purposes of the Green Belt.
-Such development should, therefore, be located within the existing built envelope of Wilmcote village.
-This could be a vacant plot within an existing built frontage or residential garden or the development of a small site within the confines of the existing village envelope.
+Such development should, therefore, be located within the existing built form of Wilmcote village.
+This could be a vacant plot within an existing built frontage or the development of a small site within the confines of the existing village envelope.

-Strategic planning policy in the Stratford-on-Avon District Council Core Strategy (Policy CS.26) allows for car parking standards to be set to reflect particular local circumstances.
-The rise in car ownership and the existing problems with on-street car parking, backed up by views in the residents' survey mean there is a need to ensure that car parking provision is provided on-site at a minimum of two cars per new dwelling.
+Emerging planning policy in the Stratford-on-Avon Core Strategy (Policy CS.25) allows for car parking standards to be set to address particular local circumstances.
+The rise in car ownership and the existing problems with on-street car parking, backed up by views in the residents survey mean there is a need to ensure that car parking provision is provided on-site at a minimum of two cars per new dwelling.